 Katy Milani (she/her) is the Senior Policy Advocate for ILSR’s independent business program where she works closely with coalition partners and policymakers on antimonopoly and small business policy and advocacy.
 Previously she was Director of Advocacy and Policy at the Roosevelt Institute where she led strategic engagement with allies, partner organizations, and elected officials on a range of corporate power policy areas, including banking reform and corporate governance.
 Prior to joining Roosevelt, Katy served in government as a budget analyst for the New York City Office of Management and Budget and a legislative fellow in the Office of Sen. Sherrod Brown, where she focused on banking and housing policy.
 Katy received her MSc in regulation from the London School of Economics and a BA in international affairs and Spanish from the University of Colorado.

-Kate Nadolny (she/her) serves as the SVP Operations & Innovation with PVH Corp.
+Kate Nadolny (she/her) is Chief Executive Officer at Bandier.
+Previously, she served as the SVP Operations & Innovation with PVH Corp.
 She oversees global innovation alignment and is responsible for Operations for PVH Americas.
 Before PVH, Kate managed wholesale at Lacoste & VF Corp (Nautica).
 She started her career in investment banking at Lehman Brothers and Goldman Sachs.
 Additionally, she is a Board Member of Algo, an omnichannel supply chain intelligence platform, AlgoFace, a facial analytics AI company, and of the Non-Profit for the Bronx Academy of Letters, providing supplemental support to the arts, college prep and academic expansion within the school.
 Kate graduated from the Dyson School of Business at Cornell University, where she serves on the advisory board both at the school and university level.
 In 2020, Kate graduated from the Trium Global Executive MBA program with a degree jointly issued by New York University’s Stern School of Business, The London School of Economics and HEC Paris.

 Jen Noborikawa, Director of NYCx Moonshoots & Senior Advisor of Inclusive Innovation, NYC Mayor's Office of the Chief Technology Officer